Best Small Business Credit Cards

 Card issuers consider more factors during the approval process for a business card than they do with personal credit cards.
 If you're a sole proprietor or just starting a business, credit cards options are limited.

-You may be able to get a credit card for a small business that doesn't require a business credit history.
+You may be able to get a card that doesn't require a business credit history.
 In that case, you will be personally responsible for the debts of your business.
 Make sure TransUnion, Equifax, and Experian have updated information about your credit history, as this data will directly affect the terms you qualify for.

 You'll also need to tell card issuers the industry your company operates in, how many employees you have, how long you have been in business, and what your annual income and expenses are.
 Don't forget about your licenses and insurance policies; make sure they are up to date because issuers check them as well.